 Trusted friends are also important in advancing an organization.
 You can say that about Pete Miller who has played an important role in helping introduce me to Mick.
 The first time I heard about Mick and the First Responders Bridge retreats was during a conversation I had with Pete, who started out as a contact on LinkedIn and is now considered my friend as well.
 Pete posted articles addressing PTSD and information about the First Responders Bridge upcoming retreat.
 PTSD was something I was already researching and writing about in my blog articles and addressing during my Police Wives interviews.
 However, Pete’s messages on LinkedIn piqued my interest and I wanted to learn more about the disorder.
 After reaching out to him he talked about the retreats and suggested I contact Mick to help me learn more.

-When I contacted Mick I found him easy to talk to and during our conversation, he surprised me with an invitation to come to the retreat that was held in February of this year.
+When I contacted Mick I found him easy to talk to and during our conversation, he surprised me with an invitation to come to the retreat that was held in February of last year.
 I kindly accepted his offer.
 It was a dynamic 3-day retreat held at the Marriott Hotel in Dublin Ohio.
 All expenses were paid for active and retired first responders and their families, loved ones, or caregivers who were experiencing, or have experienced, any traumatic or life-altering event.
 During The Bridge retreats, attendees received information concerning their health and wellbeing as it relates to trauma or traumatic events.
 There were keynote speakers and peer speakers who shared their knowledge and experiences.
 There were breakout sessions where you met in small groups and there were opportunities for fellowship during mealtime.
 On Saturday night we were entertained by Commander Vinnie Montez from the Boulder County Sheriff's Office, who is also a stand-up comedian.
 Sunday was the last day of the retreat and was an emotional day for all of us.
 We listened to keynote speaker Michael McSellers, who led us into song and prayer.
 The music selection was moving as we were listening to Robyn Slade songs, Hero’s Heart and Hurt Locker.
 As Michael played the song, Waymaker, sung by Melody Joy Cloud, he invited us up to the stage to pray with him.
 His words were encouraging but emotional as we all gathered around him.
 It was a great ending to one of the best experiences I’ve ever had.

 We must never forget that so many officers are struggling with PTSD and deal with negative coping strategies that seem helpful on the spur of the moment, but soon turn self-destructive in the long-term.
 Many resort to alcohol or recreational drugs to numb their feelings, decrease stress, or even to quiet their thoughts if the proper help is not offered to them.
 As I learn more about PTSD through my research, statistics remind me that more than 50% of law enforcement officers regularly experience psychological trauma due to highly stressful events.
 Exposure to traumatic events puts them at risk of developing symptoms leading to PTSD.
 Some studies even suggest that 19% to 34% of sworn officers currently struggle with PTSD.
 This would include first responders, Firefighters, Emergency Medical Technicians (EMT), paramedics, and dispatch workers.
 All of which are at a higher risk of developing PTSD.